 Advanced Micro Devices (AMD) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the chipmaker had lost 6.19% over the past month.
-This has lagged the Computer and Technology sector's loss of 4.28% and the S&P 500's loss of 3.29% in that time.
+Prior to today's trading, shares of the chipmaker had lost 1.63% over the past month.
+This has lagged the Computer and Technology sector's gain of 4.78% and the S&P 500's gain of 3.02% in that time.

-Investors will be hoping for strength from AMD as it approaches its next earnings release.
-The company is expected to report EPS of $0.36, up 100% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.56 billion, up 42% from the prior-year quarter.
+AMD will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.66, up 60.98% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.12 billion, up 47.06% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for AMD.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for AMD.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-AMD is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+AMD is currently sporting a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that AMD has a Forward P/E ratio of 70.69 right now.
-Its industry sports an average Forward P/E of 18.81, so we one might conclude that AMD is trading at a premium comparatively.
+Digging into valuation, AMD currently has a Forward P/E ratio of 44.25.
+For comparison, its industry has an average Forward P/E of 20.36, which means AMD is trading at a premium to the group.

-It is also worth noting that AMD currently has a PEG ratio of 1.54.
+Investors should also note that AMD has a PEG ratio of 0.99 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Electronics - Semiconductors was holding an average PEG ratio of 1.64 at yesterday's closing price.
+The Electronics - Semiconductors was holding an average PEG ratio of 1.63 at yesterday's closing price.

 Click to get this free report